junxit/us-congress-bills-110/metadata.md

 - 2008-06-26 — Introduced in House
 - 2008-06-26 — Referred to the House Committee on Oversight and Government Reform.
 - 2008-06-26 — Sponsor introductory remarks on measure.
 (CR E1382)
+- 2008-07-16 — Committee Consideration and Mark-up Session Held.
+- 2008-07-16 — Ordered to be Reported (Amended) by Voice Vote.
+- 2008-07-24 — Placed on the Union Calendar, Calendar No. 490.
+- 2008-07-24 — Reported (Amended) by the Committee on Oversight and Government.
+H. Rept.
+110-771.
+- 2008-07-24 — Reported (Amended) by the Committee on Oversight and Government.
+H. Rept.
+110-771.